School of Humanities and Social Sciences

 The Master Arts and Liberal Studies program provides students with the opportunity to take an individualized program of graduate courses and interdisciplinary core seminars in a variety of disciplines in humanities, science, psychology, and social sciences.

 The Bachelor of Arts and Bachelor of Science degrees are four-year undergraduate degrees.
 Students may complete all requirements and be awarded either degree at Indiana University Kokomo.
-Comparable to the traditional arts and sciences degrees awarded by other colleges and universities, IU Kokomo offers the Bachelor of Arts degrees in humanities, psychology, and social and behavioral sciences encompass discipline-specific degrees in English, communication arts, fine arts, new media communication, history/political science, psychology, and sociology.
+Comparable to the traditional arts and sciences degrees awarded by other colleges and universities, IU Kokomo offers Bachelor of Arts degrees in humanities, psychology, and social and behavioral sciences encompass discipline-specific degrees in English, communication arts, fine arts, new media communication, history/political science, psychology, and sociology.
 The unique nature and flexibility of these programs enable students to be generalists, capable of dealing with the complexities of modern society, and to focus their studies in a particular field of interest, thus preparing themselves for a specific career or graduate school objective.
 The Bachelor of Science degrees offered by the school offer students a deeper, more focused approach to their chosen discipline with less study in general areas.
-The School also offers a post-baccalaureate certificate in new media communication.
+The School offers Bachelor of Science degrees in most of the areas it offers Bachelor of Arts degrees, as well as criminal justice and homeland security.
+The School also offers a Bachelor of Fine Arts degree in fine arts and a post-baccalaureate certificate in new media communication.

-Minors in art history, communication arts, creative arts, criminal justice, English literature, English writing, history, international studies, leadership, new media communication, philosophy, political science, pre-law, psychology, sociology, Spanish, and women/gender studies are available.
+Minors in art history, communication arts, creative arts, criminal justice, English literature, English writing, film studies, history, international studies, Irish studies, leadership, new media communication, philosophy, political science, pre-law, psychology, sociology, Spanish, and women/gender studies are available.
 Also, students can complete minors from other schools at IU Kokomo.
 Please consult an advisor for additional information about all of the minors available at Indiana University Kokomo.

 A SHSS student may complete all of the pre-professional requirements for entry into law school in the process of earning a Bachelor degree at IU Kokomo.
 Popular degrees that prepare a student for law school include Communication Arts, Criminal Justice, English, and History/Political Science.
 The American Bar Association offers guidelines for prospective students concerning necessary areas of preparation.
 Both the departments of English and History/Political Science offer pre-law concentrations and minors for interested students.
 (See a faculty advisor for details.)